openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

 - Upgrading from Victoria to Wallaby to remove the unused Monasca Log Transformer service
+- Upgrading from Victoria to Wallaby to remove the Monasca Log Metrics service, unless the option to disable it by default has been overridden in Wallaby.
+- Upgrading from Wallaby to Xena to remove the Monasca Log Metrics service if the option to disable it by default was overridden in Wallaby.

 The cleanup command can be invoked from the Kolla Ansible CLI, for example: